Mxrk23/Active-Directory/README.md

 <p align="center">
 8. Installing RAS/NAT. <br/>
 <br>My next step is to install Network Access Translation/ Remote Access server.
-The purpose of this is its going to allow my windows 10 client (after I create windows 10) to have access to the internet through the domain controller whilst being in a virtual private network.
-To do this, on the server manager dashboard: Roles and features>server roles>remote access>roles services>routing>install.<br>
+The purpose of this is its going to allow my windows 10 client (after I create windows 10 on a seperate vm) to have access to the internet through the domain controller whilst being in a virtual private network.
+To do this on the server manager dashboard I went from Roles and features>server roles>remote access>roles services>routing>install.<br>